zxcwhale/android_hal_gpsbds/README.md

 # android_hal_gpsbds
 An android hal driver, support for both gps and bds satellites system.

-Mainly support for android4.x and 5.x
+Build and tested on android4.x.

 Files: